cosmoskitten/beam/integration/java/nexmark/README.md

 * **Query2**: What are the auctions with particular auction numbers?
   Illustrates a simple filter.
 * **Query3**: Who is selling in particular US states?
-  Illustrates an incremental join (using per-key state) and filter.
+  Illustrates an incremental join (using per-key state and timer) and filter.
 * **Query4**: What is the average selling price for each auction category?
   Illustrates complex join (using custom window functions) and